-Breast cancer is the most common form of cancer among American women, accounting for more than 30 percent of all cancers.
+Breast cancer is the most common form of cancer among American women, accounting for more than 15 percent of all cancers.
+Breast cancer is 100 times more common in women than in men.
 Scientists do not know what causes breast cancer, and why one person gets the disease, and another does not.
 Learn about risk factors, symptoms and treatments for breast cancer.
 Early detection can be life saving.

 Risk Factors for Breast Cancer

 Age 40 or older - The risk for breast cancer increases as a woman ages.
 Most breast cancers occur in women over the age of 50; the risk is especially high for women over 55.

 Family history - The risk of getting breast cancer increases for a woman whose mother, sister or daughter has had the disease.
 The risk increases if the relative's cancer developed before menopause or if it affected both breasts.

 About 5-10 percent of breast cancers are thought to be hereditary due to genetic mutations in the BRCA 1 or 2 genes.
 There is a blood test available to see if you have this genetic difference.
 Women who have inherited one of these mutations are at risk for developing other cancers, especially ovarian cancer.
 There are other gene mutations that can lead to inherited breast cancers, but are much rarer.

 Personal history - Women who have had breast cancer are at high risk for developing the disease again.
 There are also benign breast (glandular or ductal) conditions that increase a woman's risk of developing breast cancer.
 Go to www.Cancer.org to see a full list.

 Race and ethnicity - Overall, white women are slightly more likely to develop breast cancer, but African-American women are more likely to die of this cancer.
 African-American women are more likely to be diagnosed under the age of 45.